Syrian Air Force: 1990s/2000s

 Short on spares and lacking funding for fuel and maintenance, the SyAAF was largely grounded for most of the 1990s and 2000s.
 Reports regarding purchases of Su-27s in 2000–2001, MiG-29SMTs, MiG-31s, and Yak-130s from the period 2006–2008, have all proven to be unfounded.
 The only reinforcement the air force acquired during this period came in form of 28 MiG-23MLDs and 5 MiG-23UBs acquired from Belarus in 2008.
 In 2008, Syria has agreed to purchase 36 aircraft, but delivery of these has been postponed by Russia due to the conflict in Syria.
 In May 2014 Russia announced that it would supply Syria with Yakovlev Yak-130s.
 Syria was expected to receive nine aircraft by the end of 2014, 12 in 2015 and 15 in 2016, for a total of 36 airplanes.
 However, as of 2022, no deliveries had taken place.

 2010s

 In July 2012 at the Farnborough Air Show it was announced that Russia would not deliver any new aircraft including the MiG-29M/M2s and Yak-130s while there was still a crisis in Syria, but it would still respect any previous refurbishment and maintenance contracts such as the MiG-25s.

+2024

+Following the Syrian Civil War and Hay'at Tahrir al-Sham (HTS) bringing Bashar al-Assad's regime to an end, the Israeli Air Force executed strikes nearly destroying the entire air force between 8 and 10 December 2024, to prevent strategic assets falling into the hands of militant groups.

+2025

+In January, the former HTS rebels began repairing helicopters and reforming air units.
+Videos published on social media indicate that the Syrian caretaker government had some operational Mi-17, Ka-27, and SA342 Gazelle helicopters.
+According to Militarnyi former pilots of the Syrian Arab Air Force may have been recruited into the reformed Air Force.

+The Syrian Air Force utilized helicopters during the March 2025 Western Syria clashes.
+According to Militarnyi, at least one Mi-24 attack helicopter was seen engaging unidentified targets with unguided rockets.

+From early April, the Air Force's fixed-wing infrastructure came under pressure from Israeli aerial assaults.
+Across early April, multiple Syrian airbases, most notably the T4 (Tiyas), Hama Air Base, and facilities near Damascus, were struck in over 30 separate incidents, reportedly causing significant runway damage and destroying key military hardware.

+By mid‑May, efforts to restore capabilities were underway.
+On 15 May, Defense Minister Marhaf Abu Qasra convened with Air Force Commander Asem Hamari to review progress in rehabilitating air units affected by the December 2024 airstrikes.
+On 20–21 May, Syrian air and ground infrastructure again became targets.
+The Khmeimim Air Base in Latakia, used jointly by Syrian and Russian forces, came under assault by the Burkan al‑Furat insurgent group.
+The clash resulted in multiple casualties, though Russian forces reportedly maintained control.